kineticstoolkit/kineticstoolkit_doc/src/dev_extensions.md

 assert some_variable == some_contents
 ```

 **Step 9:** Check that your extension works.
-In a terminal, change directory to the toplevel of your repository, then run `pytest`.
-All your test functions should be launched and pass.
+Simply running the `test_extension.py` file should start `pytest` and run your test functions.

 **Step 10:** Edit `README.md` to include installation and usage instructions.
+You can also upload a Jupyter tutorial that shows your extension in action.

 **Step 11:** Commit and push your changes.